WinterAxis/ESV-MD-Bible/The_Bible_esv/20_Proverbs/Prov_26.md

 Whoever digs a pit will fall into it, and a stone will come back on him who starts it rolling.

 ###### 28
-A lying tongue hates its victims, and a flattering mouth works ruin. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+A lying tongue hates its victims, and a flattering mouth works ruin.

 ***